zulip/zulip/CONTRIBUTING.md

 - Make it as easy as possible to review the changes you made.

-In order to do this, when you believe you have addressed the previous round of feedback on your PR as best you can, post an comment asking reviewers to take another look.
+In order to do this, when you believe you have addressed the previous round of feedback on your PR as best you can, post a comment asking reviewers to take another look.
 Your comment should make it easy to understand what has been done and what remains by: